Research Paper Basics

 Choosing a Research Paper Topic

 College-level research papers are different from papers you may have written before.
+Let's suppose you have decided to write about the U.S. Constitution.
 Here are some examples which will not work:

 - "My political group is the only one that understands the Constitution—and all the others are idiots."
 Academic papers are not the place for rants, diatribes, or sermons.
 Such writing tends to be very one-sided and totally ignore inconvenient data.